 What Are Bed Bugs?

-Bed Bugs are parasitic insects that feed on the blood of humans.
+Bed Bugs (Cimex Lectularius) are parasitic insects that feed on the blood of humans.
 A full-grown adult bedbug can reach approximately 5 mm long and 3 mm wide and is reddish dark brown in color.
 They can look a bit like an apple seed.
 Young bedbugs, or “nymphs” start very very small and go through 5 life stages to reach adulthood.
 Nymphs are translucent to tan in color and will grow darker as they grow older.

 Read the EPA article that has a wealth of good information on bed bugs.